 Connecticut State Library - Division of Library Development

-Grants to Connecticut public libraries to support facility improvement and expansion projects.
+Grants to Connecticut public libraries to support facility improvements and expansion projects.
 Applicants must attend a grant information session and submit a Notice of Intent to Apply prior to submitting an application.
-Funding is intended for projects that develop or enhance new and existing library space.
+Funding is intended for projects that develop or enhance new and existing library spaces.

 Grants are available for Category 1 (new building, addition, major alteration) and Category 2 (accessibility, code compliance, emergency preparedness, remodeling, energy conservation, and maintenance [distressed municipalities]) grants.

 For additional information about eligible costs, see: https://libguides.ctstatelibrary.org/ld.php?content_id=36807691#page=11

 Compliance with the Americans with Disabilities Act (ADA) is most important and has priority in the awarding of grants.
 Grants for libraries in the 25 distressed communities (as determined by the Department of Economic and Community Development each year) are eligible for maintenance projects and are given some grant priority.